lanxdrey19/rad-tunes/README.md

 ## How To Run Project

-1. Clone the repository.
-Open your terminal and run `git clone https://github.com/lanxdrey19/rad-tunes.git`
+1. Clone the repository by opening your terminal and run `git clone https://github.com/lanxdrey19/rad-tunes.git`
 2. Then run `cd rad-tunes`
 3. Then run `npm install`
 3. Then run `npm start`